Ivo Ćipiko: Works

+He published some early works in Mostar literary newspapers in 1885 and 1886, but in general he became active after his posting at Nerežišća on Brač.
+He would publish a significant amount in the period until his posting fifteen years later in Vrlika.
+Inspired by Serbian realist prose about country life, in 1897 he published his first short story Pogibe k’o od šale in the magazine Novi viek by Ante Tresić Pavičić.
+The first part of this novel Za kruhom was published in the magazine Nada under Silvije Strahimir Kranjčević.
+The story collection Sa ostrva published in Belgrade confirmed his status as a prose writer.

 Serbian fiction of the time, denoted as lyrical realism by literary critic Jovan Skerlić, relied upon the previous tradition, but it also cleared the way for later modern fiction.
-The sense of alarm concerning the deterioration of social conditions present in Ivo Ćipiko's best work, the 1909 novel Pauci (The Spiders), had a lot to do with it.
+The sense of alarm concerning the deterioration of social conditions present in one of Ćipiko's notable works, the 1909 novel Pauci (The Spiders), had a lot to do with it.
+Pauci was written at a time when he lived in Vrlika, and the first part of was published in the Croatian Writers' Association magazine Savremenik in 1908, and as a complete work a year later by the Serbian Literary Guild.

 In his short-story collections, such as "Seaside Souls" (1899) and "By the Sea" (1911), the novel "For Bread" (1904), and the drama "On the Border" (1910), Ćipiko depicted the life of Dalmatian peasants and their struggles with moneylenders, landowners, and Austrian bureaucrats.
 He introduced the figure of the peasant rebel into Serbian literature in the novel "Spiders" (1909).
-His search for moral ideals was expressed in his poetization of the "natural man," who resists the hypocrisy of bourgeois society.
+His search for moral ideals was expressed in his poetization of the "natural man," who opposed the values of bourgeois society.
 He used realist narrative techniques but playfully embellished them by focusing mainly on the protagonist's inner life. Ćipiko's notes and diaries from the front, "Impressions of the War of 1912" (1914) and "From the Days of War" (1917), are marked by a spirit of antimilitarism.

+Ćipiko, like Simo Matavulj before him, presented a picture of the South Adriatic that was not always sunny or blue.